100tari/webelopers-project/README.md

 # webelopers-project
-The project of "Future programmers" group in webelopers event!
+The project of "Loading" group in webelopers event!